 There are different methods for renewing car registration:

-To renew your car registration online in Florida, you must meet two requirements:
+To renew your car registration online in Florida, follow the steps below:

 All Florida drivers may renew their vehicle registration in person at their local county tax collector's office.